 There are many aspect ratios in common use today.
 The most common ones include:

-• 4:3 – The previous standard for TV & films, this is the square format most older devices use.
+- 4:3 – The previous standard for TV broadcasting, this is the almost-square format most older devices use.
 Also known as 1.33:1 or fullscreen, this was the universal video format of the 20th century, predominantly seen in older TVs and computer monitors.

-• 16:9 – The current standard for most displays today
+- 16:9 – The current standard for most displays today, corresponding to the aspect ratio of Full HD, 4K and 8K.

 What Is the Right Aspect Ratio for Social Media Images?

-The most common aspect ratio for social media images is square.
+A very common aspect ratio for social media images is square.
 As you can see in the image below, the height and width of this image are equal.
-This means that if you were to take a screenshot of it, you’d get exactly what you see here: A photo with one hundred percent width and height.

 The next most common aspect ratio is 16:9.
 This is the aspect ratio that nearly all devices use today, including smartphones, TVs, and monitors.
 It’s perfect for video or streaming, as it can fill the entire screen.